voicegain/platform/examples/twilio-media-streams/README.md

 * Start an outbound telephone call using Twilio Client API.
 We pass the initial TwiML code that contains `<Start> <Stream>` and has some prompts that will be said on the outbound channel.
 * Wait for the Twilio call to be completed.
 During this time the two threads will print the transcription results received from Voicegain.

+`twilio-click2call-bridge-transcribe-in-out-chn.py` script is similar to the above but after calling the 1st number it will call the 2nd provided number and will bridge them.
+You will see real-time transcript of the bridged call.

 Below is sample output:
 ```
 $ python twilio-click2call-transcribe-in-out-chn.py